ANR-COMPASS/compass-old/install.md

 # Requirements

 - Linux distribution
-- Nvidia GPU card with CUDA toolkit (Kepler at least for CUDA >= 9.0, Fermi needs to use CUDA 8.0)
+- Nvidia GPU card with CUDA toolkit >= 9.2 (Older versions could be available on request)

 # Installation of Anaconda/Miniconda